zqpiq/py-tickets-and-orders/README.md

    - `get_movies`, add optional argument `title`, if `title` is not `None`, function returns result as earlier, but also filter movies with title that contains `title`.
-    - Edit `create_movie`, make it as transaction too.
 2. Create `user.py`, add such functions:
    - `create_user`, takes `username`, `password`, optional parameters `email`, `first_name`, `last_name`.
 The method should save user properly (password